2012 South Brisbane state by-election

-A by-election was held for the seat of South Brisbane in the Legislative Assembly of Queensland on 28 April 2012, the same day as local government elections, following the decision of former premier Anna Bligh to retire from politics.
-Jackie Trad retained the seat for the Labor Party.
+The 2012 South Brisbane state by-election was held on 28 April 2012 to elect the member for South Brisbane in the Queensland Legislative Assembly, following the resignation of Labor Party MP and former premier Anna Bligh.
+It was held on the same day as the statewide local government elections.

+Jackie Trad retained the seat for Labor.

 Background

 Anna Bligh first entered the Parliament of Queensland as the Labor member for the seat of South Brisbane at the 1995 state election.
 She became leader of the party and Premier of Queensland following the resignation of Peter Beattie in 2007.

 Bligh retained her seat at the 2012 state election with a 38.6 percent primary vote, a reduction of 9.8 points, and 55.0 percent of the two-party preferred vote, a reduction of 10.0 points.
 Statewide, Labor suffered a landslide defeat retaining only seven of 89 seats.
 Bligh immediately resigned as both premier and party leader, and on 30 March 2012 resigned from Parliament.